Rand-Network/tokenomics/README.md

 ## AddressRegistry

 Address registry is a simple contract to keep track of the ecosystem contract addresses.
 It can register a new entity with `setNewAddress(string calldata name, address contractAddress)` and also update an existing entity with the `updateAddress(string calldata name, address contractAddress)`.
-To fetch the current address for a contract use `getAddress(string calldata name)` and also the `getRegistryList()` function is useful to list the strings stored for the contracts.
+To fetch the current address for a contract use `getAddressOf(string calldata name)` and also the `getRegistryList()` function is useful to list the strings stored for the contracts.

 In the ecosystem contracts there is a function to update the address of the registry used which can be done on the contracts with `updateRegistryAddress(IAddressRegistry newAddress)`.